MicrosoftDocs/microsoft-salescopilot-docs/articles/access-linked-teams-channels.md

 - Select **Collaborate**, select a team or channel, and then select **Open in Teams**.

-    The **Collaborate in Microsoft Teams** pane shows the teams and channels that were created in Outlook using the Sales Copilot add-in (indicated by the Sales Copilot icon) or linked from the Sales app.
+    The **Collaborate in Microsoft Teams** window shows the teams and channels that were created in Outlook using the Sales Copilot add-in (indicated by the Sales Copilot icon) or linked from the Sales app.

     :::image type="content" source="media/linked-team-sales-app.png" alt-text="Screenshot of linked teams in Dynamics 365 Sales.":::